GSA/digitalgov.gov/home.md

 permalink: /
 ---

-<p>Everyone who works on government websites has a role to play in making federal resources accessible and inclusive.</p>
+Everyone who works on government websites has a role to play in making federal resources accessible and inclusive.

-<p>Choose the guide that fits your role:</p>
+**Choose the guide that fits your role:**

 <ul class="home-roles-list">
   <li>
     <a href="{{ site.baseurl }}/product/getting-started/">